A carer’s view

 If you are a kinship carer and you are worried your child might need extra support with their learning, the first step is to talk to the school or nursery about your concerns.
 Arrange a time to talk to the teacher and explain why you are worried.

-If you feel that the school have not adequately identified your child’s needs you can ask the local authority to formally assess their needs.
-Enquire can provide you with information about how to do this.
-Get in touch with their helpline on 0345 123 2303.
+If you feel that the school have not identified your child’s needs you can ask the local authority to formally assess their needs.
+Enquire can explain how to do this.
+Get in touch with the helpline on 0345 123 2303 or download our factsheet.

-If you’d like to know more about additional support Enquire order a copy of our free Parents’ Guide to Additional Support for Learning.
-We also lots of information on our website for young people called Reach.
+For more information order a copy of our free Parents’ Guide to Additional Support for Learning.
+Advice for pupils can be found on our website for young people called Reach.